Bayesian Solution Uncertainty Quantification for Differential Equations: Applications

-This section extends probabilistic updating of solution uncertainty to a variety of forward models.
-In particular, we examine a PDE, an ill-conditioned mixed boundary value problem, a stiff, high-dimensional ODE initial value problem, and systems exhibiting chaotic dynamics.
+We extend probability modelling of solution uncertainty to a variety of forward problems: chaotic dynamical systems, an ill-conditioned mixed boundary value problem, a~stiff, high-dimensional initial value problem, and extensions to PDEs.